Rodney Smith (running back): Tennessee Titans

 Smith signed with the Tennessee Titans' practice squad on November 23, 2021.
 He was released on December 8.

 Detroit Lions

 On December 11, 2021, Smith was signed to the Detroit Lions practice squad.
 He was released on January 8, 2022.

-Saskatchewan Roughriders (CFL)
+Saskatchewan Roughriders

-On March 13, 2023, Smith was signed by the Saskatchewan Roughriders in the CFL.
+On March 13, 2023, Smith was signed by the Saskatchewan Roughriders of the Canadian Football League.
+On June 4, 2023, Smith was released by the Roughriders.
+He was re-signed on June 20, and released again on July 25.

+Pittsburgh Maulers

+On September 23, 2023, Smith signed with the Pittsburgh Maulers of the United States Football League (USFL).
+The Maulers folded when the XFL and USFL merged to create the United Football League (UFL).

+Retirement

+Smith announced his retirement from football on January 17, 2024, via an Instagram post.